R0bL/Project_Initiation_DS5500/README.md

 A link to the API can be found here: [Norges Bank Investment Management API](https://www.nbim.no/en/responsible-investment/voting/our-voting-records/api-access-to-our-voting/)

-I used this code to get all companies listed in their database:
+The code used to collect data can be found: Step_1_DataCollection.ipynb